Choir Sight-Reading Criteria

 Key

-Major or minor keys up through four sharps and four flats
+Major keys up through four sharps and four flats

 Texture